Delaware House of Representatives: Leadership

 The Speaker of the House presides over the House of Representatives.
 The Speaker is elected by the majority party caucus followed by confirmation of the full House through the passage of a House Resolution.
 The Speaker is the chief leadership position of the body.
 The other House leaders are elected by their respective party caucuses.
 The Majority Leader determines which bills are brought to the floor for debate from an Agenda prepared by the Speaker of the House and manages debates and floor votes.

 Terry Spence (R) was the longest serving speaker in the history of the Delaware General Assembly.
+Valerie Longhurst was the first woman to serve as speaker and current speaker Melissa Minor-Brown, is the first Black woman in the role.

 Qualifications

 Members of the House of Representatives must be citizens of the United States, have lived in Delaware for three years, been a resident of their constituent district for at least one year preceding their election, and must be at least 24 years old by the time of their election.

+In 2015, the House was found to have the lowest educational level of United States state legislatures.